aceeric/ociregistry/README.md

 ```
 - name: my-upstream (or my-upstream:PORT)
-  description: Something that makes sense to you
+  description: Something that makes sense to (or omitted - its just for you)
   auth:
     user: theuser
     password: thepass